 Reviews, Ratings & User Engagement

 Reviews influence trust and click behavior.
 They also affect local ranking signals.
-More reviews with steady activity perform better.
+More reviews with steady activity perform better than a burst of reviews followed by silence.
 Replying to reviews shows engagement.
 This improves authority and visibility in local search.
+If you want to understand how reviews connect to SEO more broadly, this article on how local reviews on niche platforms affect SEO for small businesses covers it in detail.

 Photos, Posts & Profile Activity

 Active profiles perform better.
 Photos increase clicks and direction requests.
 Posts show freshness and activity.
-They also help users understand your services.
-Google rewards profiles that stay updated.
+They also help users understand your services before they even visit.
+Google rewards profiles that stay updated with fresh content.

 Near Me SEO for Service Area Businesses (SABs)